nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Finding the calorie content of a food item: `find`

-Finds the calorie content of a food item.
+Finds the calorie content of a commonly-found food item.

 Format: `find FOOD_NAME`

-* Only the calorie contents of some food items are included.
+* By default, only the calorie contents of certain food items are included.
 Refer to the list of food items in the [FAQ](#faq).
-* If the user has entered a specific food item before, the `find` command will return the average calories of that specific food item that the user has specified.
+* If the user has entered a specific food item before, the `find` command will return the average caloric content of that food item. _(This includes entries on previous days, **on top of** the current day's entries.)_
-* This applies to food items that have been entered on previous days, and not just on the current day.

 Example: